|UCAS code||Typical offer||Length|

 We pay particular attention to your descriptions of yourself and your interests and ambitions, and to the confidential references provided by schools, colleges, employers or other individuals.

 Typical A-level offers are A*AA (not including General Studies), or AAA including Mathematics.
-Only one of Economics and Business Studies is acceptable, not both.
 There are two slightly different routes open to students studying PPE with us, one of which (the 'econometrics route') is more mathematical in focus, and for this, A-level Mathematics with at least a grade B is compulsory.
 For the standard route, we also highly recommend AS or A-level Mathematics.

 We require GCSE Mathematics (grade A).